Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 ### ASP Classic

-I'm sorry.
-So sorry.
-I'm not sure in which gods you believe nor how you offended them, but I certainly don't envy you.

-Facts are you're running outside of .Net, and almost certainly on an outdated version of IIS, on bare metal.
+Facts are you're running outside of .Net, and almost certainly on an outdated version of IIS and/or on bare metal.
 Your options here really are very limited and dependent on circumstances.
 I haven't had to do this for a long while, but my advice would be:

 - See if there is an IIS version (preferably latest) that can side load both your ASP Classic site and a .Net site.
 If the answer is yes, jump to the [Proxy](#proxy) section below.
 - Is the site addressed by DNS instead of by IP directly?
 If so, you can still try the [Proxy](#proxy) methodology.